adamhammond22/Neurolab_Scripts/README.md

 	2 - "SETUP" sheet of manually imputted data about the test.
 The program needs to know what texture / odor is correct, and which side the correct sense is on, in order to determine correctness of Digs, Leaves, etc. It must have columns "L_Texture","L_Odor","R_Texture","R_Odor","Trial", "CorrTexture","CorrOdor".
 The columns need to be named EXACTLY THIS!

-The upon running, the program will initiate a file selection window.

-The program outputs 1 .xlsx File named ScriptOutput.xlsx, in the same directory as the program.
+The program outputs 1 .xlsx File named <Original_File_Name>ScriptOutput.xlsx, in the same directory as the program.

 	This file contains: